Azure/azure-sdk-for-go/README.md

 ## Using Service Bus
 In this section we'll cover some basics of the library to help you get started.

-This library has two main dependencies, [vcabbage/amqp](https://github.com/vcabbage/amqp) and [Azure AMQP Common](https://github.com/Azure/azure-amqp-common-go).
-The former provides the AMQP protocol implementation and the latter provides some common authentication, persistence and request-response message flows.

 ### Quick start
 Let's send and receive `"hello, world!"`.
 ```go